by KD Miller

 "It's Frank," the voice called back.
 "The doctor is here, and Benjamin brought up some clothes.
 I'm going to leave yours in a basket by the door.
 Please, help yourself find a pair of pajamas and come out when you're good and ready.
 Dinner is almost ready and we're going to have you four eat in the guest bedroom."

 "Yes, sir," Theo said back, his voice shaking with nerves.
 The man had tried to walk in the room!
 But, they were both boys.
 What did it matter?
-Still he had to be more careful.
+Still he must be more careful.

 With his heart pounding in his chest, Theo reached down for the copper bucket of fresh water on the floor, where he had left it.
 Quickly, he washed his hair with the lye soap, scrubbed the dirt from his body, unplugged the glass stopper and stepped out of the tub.
 Taking another towel from the cabinet, he wrapped it tightly around his body and cautiously unlocked the hallway door.
 Finding the wicker basket of clothing, he snatched it up, shut the door, locked it and took the basket, placing it on the lounge sofa.

 "Just because we can never afford these clothes, doesn't mean I can't look."
-Their momma was fond of saying.
+Their mama was fond of saying.

 Shaking his head in disbelief, Theo took a hold of the pajamas.
 They were a deep, royal purple.
 Feeling like a thief for being allowed to wear such an expensive garment, he dropped the towel, slipped them on over his hairy legs and gasped as the fabric brushed against his skin.